 The proposed bill, which has taken nearly 10 years to put together, would provide workers’ compensation to firefighters who contract certain types of cancer and meet specific criteria that proves the cancer resulted from the occupation.
 The past five years have been extremely detrimental to the success of the bill.
 The Centers for Disease Control has been conducting research that explicitly shows a correlation between leukemia and lung cancer mortality rates with the amount of exposure firefighters face.
 Though, in the past, legislatures and insurance companies throughout the nation only consider this a “casual” association.

 Virginia Has a Responsibility to Protect Its Firefighters

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims of on-the-job injuries in Washington, Virginia and Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims of on-the-job injuries in Virginia.
+Contact us today for a free consultation.